LeeHunter/Anki-slicer/README.md

 🧪 Status

 Currently tested primarily on macOS.
 Windows/Linux should work but are not yet validated.
-YMMV (Your Mileage May Vary).
-Feedback and testing reports are very welcome!
+ Feedback and testing reports are welcome!